microsoft/dstoolkit-text2sql-and-imageprocessing/deploy_ai_search/README.md

 The associated scripts in this portion of the repository contains pre-built scripts to deploy the skillsets needed for both Text2SQL and Image Processing.

-## Steps for Rag Documents Index Deployment (For Image Processing)
+## Steps for Image Processing Index Deployment (For Image Processing)

 1. Update `.env` file with the associated values.
 Not all values are required dependent on whether you are using System / User Assigned Identities or a Key based authentication.
-2. Adjust `rag_documents.py` with any changes to the index / indexer.
+2. Adjust `image_processing.py` with any changes to the index / indexer.
 The `get_skills()` method implements the skills pipeline.
 Make any adjustments here in the skills needed to enrich the data source.
 3. Run `deploy.py` with the following args:

-    - `index_type rag`.
-This selects the `RagDocumentsAISearch` sub class.
+    - `index_type image_processing`.
+This selects the `ImageProcessingAISearch` sub class.
     - `enable_page_chunking True`.
-This determines whether page wise chunking is applied in ADI, or whether the inbuilt skill is used for TextSplit. **Page wise analysis in ADI is recommended to avoid splitting tables / figures across multiple chunks, when the chunking is performed.**
+This determines whether page wise chunking is applied in ADI, or whether the inbuilt skill is used for TextSplit.
+This suits documents that are inheritely page-wise e.g. pptx files.
     - `rebuild`.
 Whether to delete and rebuild the index.
     - `suffix`.
 Optional parameter that will apply a suffix onto the deployed index and indexer.
 This is useful if you want deploy a test version, before overwriting the main version.